-6For about 20 percent of new S corporations, none of the owners work at the firm, which we interpret as businesses where the equity holders are financing a new business and running it through hired management.
+5 For about 20% of new S-corporations, none of the owners work at the firm, which we interpret as businesses where the equity holders are financing a new business and running it through hired management.
 These firms are not included in our analysis below; we will be considering these firms more closely in further work.

-7Kerr and Kerr (2017) use Longitudinal Employer-Household Dynamics (LEHD) data which currently exclude Massachusetts whereas we use more comprehensive W-2 earnings records.
+6 Kerr and Kerr (2017) use LEHD data which currently excludes Massachusetts whereas we use more comprehensive W-2 earnings records.
 We have separately considered our analysis using LEHD records, including different definitions of founding team based on quarterly employment data, and find very similar results as in our W-2 sample.